ICQI

 We shall not cease from exploration/ And the end of all our exploring/ Will be to arrive where we started/ And know the place for the first time (T. S. Eliot, No. 4 of Four Quartets, 1942).

-To this end, the charge of the 2024 Congress is to consider ways to better link our research and our attendant interventions to those institutional sites where private troubles are turned into public issues and public issues transformed into social policy.
+To this end, the charge of the 2025 Congress is to continue to consider ways to better link our research and our attendant interventions to those institutional sites where private troubles are turned into public issues and public issues transformed into social policy.
 For we must continue to look for new ways of connecting persons and their personal troubles with social justice methodologies—toward ways of bringing about change in and with our research.
-In these uncertain, we need to look forward with a renewed sense of hope, but a hope that remains grounded in the reality that much work lies ahead.
+In these uncertain times, we need to look forward with a renewed sense of hope, but a hope that remains grounded in the reality that much work lies ahead.
 Collectively and collaboratively, this moment calls for a critical, performative, social justice inquiry directed at the multiple crises of our historical present.
-We need a rethinking of where we have been, and, crucially, where we are going–and how we will get there.
 Our inquiry must meet the demands of our hopeful–but evolving–future.
 It is in the hands of the diverse and ever-evolving qualitative research community to intervene into the challenges and demands that we face–to be present to the history that we all shape.
 These challenges and demands may require us to rethink our ethical, political, and methodological moorings–create new alliances and collaborations.
-Although we do not know what the future may hold, we must ensure our voices will be heard as we continue to intervene into the spaces of the everyday–working toward a more diverse, inclusive, and transformative present.
+Although we do not know what the future may hold, we must ensure our voices will be heard as we continue to intervene into the spaces of the everyday–working toward a more diverse, inclusive, and transformative future-present.

 We invite papers and sessions addressing a wide array of topics and themes, including but not limited to: